Homepage / Pivot Podcast /#149: Understanding Gen Z and Gen Alpha: A Sacred Listening Approach to Youth Ministry

 Josh Packard

 Dr. Josh Packard is a sociologist, researcher, and co-founder of Future of Faith.
-With over two decades of experience studying religion and young people, he has authored multiple books including Church Refugees and Faithful Futures.
+With over two decades of experience studying religion and young people, he has authored multiple books, including Church Refugees and Faithful Futures.
 His research focuses on how faith communities can authentically engage emerging generations in an era of declining institutional trust.
 Josh brings both academic rigor and practical ministry experience to understanding how churches can pivot to meet the spiritual needs of Gen Z and Gen Alpha.

-Meet Your Hosts
+Hosts

-• Terri Elton
+Terri Elton

 The Rev. Dr. Terri Martinson Elton began teaching at Luther Seminary as an adjunct instructor in 2004 before becoming the director of the Center for Children, Youth and Family Ministry in 2008.
 In addition to her continued work with the Center, Elton accepted the position of associate professor of Children, Youth and Family Ministry in 2010 and associate professor of Leadership in 2014.